Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

     * Enter the **value** of your secret.
     * This could be either a password, or SSHKey.
 This is stored in Azure KeyVault, and has a personal secret store for each user.
     * Click on **Save** and validate that the changes have been saved.
-    > Be aware that while entering the screcet is visible in plain text.
-Once saved it will be shown as masked.
+    > Be aware that secret is visible in plain text during input.
+Once saved, it will be shown as masked.

     > In this walkthrough we will store a secret that will be used as a Virtual Machine password later on.
 It's important to keep the password requirements in mind when setting a value: The supplied password must be between 6-72 characters long and must satisfy at least 3 of password complexity requirements from the following: 1) Contains an uppercase character 2) Contains a lowercase character 3) Contains a numeric digit 4) Contains a special character 5) Control characters are not allowed